viper3400/MovieSearchEngine/README.md

 Due to a redesign of OFDB it's not longer working with this library!

 Me for myself, I meanwhile just use TMDB.

 I always knew, the OFDB support was very brittle.

 I decided to retire the OFDB support.

 For now, I just disabled the unit tests.
-Depending on some personal project I'm currently thinking about removing the code with a next major version.
+Depending on some personal projects I'm currently thinking about removing the code with a next major version.

 Thanks for understanding.